 Warranty: Lifetime

-To be clear the Fissler isn’t the only pan to offer this feature—a greater amount of indirect heat is something you can expect from a cast-iron Dutch oven or other thick, 5-ply stainless-steel pans— but the Fissler M5 Pro-Ply manages to do it quickly and more efficiently without that much added bulk.
-Where lower quality 5-ply cookware can be hefty to move around and sluggish when warming up, the Fissler was still relatively lightweight and responsive.
-Maybe It’s the ratio of stainless steel to aluminum they use, I don’t know.
-But they’ve clearly figured something out, and it works.
+To be clear, the Fissler isn’t the only pan to offer this feature—a greater amount of indirect heat is something you can expect from other thick 5-ply stainless-steel pans— but the Fissler M5 Pro-Ply manages to do it quickly and more efficiently without much added bulk.
+Five-ply cookware can be hefty to move around and sluggish when warming up, and while the Fissler sauté pan was slower compared to lighter high-end pans we tested, it was the pan that fared high-heat cooking the best.
+On a strong gas burner, this pan’s heat capacity allowed it to smoothly transition between temperatures, and the radiant heat from the sides of the pan reduced the onions nicely.

-Beyond that, the pan boasts other nice flourishes.
-It is a rivet-free design, has volumetric measurements, and a comfortable ergonomically designed handle.
+Beyond that, the pan has other nice flourishes, including a rivet-free design, volumetric measurements, and a comfortable ergonomically designed handle.

-All this praise aside, the reason we didn’t make this pan our top pick is because at the standard 3 quart size, the pan had one of the smallest cooking surfaces.
+What we’d leave: All this praise aside, this pan heats up on the slower side.
+It was great on the powerful gas burners in our Test Kitchen, but if you have a weaker electric range (like I do at home), these pans might just be a bit too slow for you to really get the benefits.
 It’s also quite expensive compared to the already expensive All-Clad D3 line.
-But if you size up to the larger 5 quart size, the Fissler has a perfect ratio of height and diameter.
-If you like the idea of a multifunctional, multipurpose pan, this is as good as it gets.
+But if you size up to the larger 5-quart size, the Fissler has a perfect ratio of height and diameter.
+If you like the idea of a multifunctional, multipurpose pan, and you have a stove that can blast high heat, this is as good as it gets.

 How we tested